HilalOzdemirBuyukasik/SQL-Learning-Journey/README.md

 * Pattern matching with LIKE
 * Date and time operations
 * Aggregation and sorting
-* Practical use of the Northwind sample database Perfect for beginners.
+* Practical use of the Northwind sample database.

+Perfect for beginners.